 Introversion always seems to have a bad rep in a world filled with extroverts.
 But unlike the stereotype, introverts are not always shy or stuck up.
 They don’t always try to avoid social interaction, but sometimes, they withdraw to spend quality time on their own.
-If you’re an introvert, your home should be a place of sanctuary so you can quickly recharge from life’s pressures.
-The following are some ways you can make that happen.
+If you’re an introvert, your home should be your place of sanctuary for you to recharge from life’s pressures.
+The following are some ways A One Carpet Cleaning recommends how you can make that happen.

 Introverts should always resort to their home as a place to retreat.
 Replenishing your energy may not come easily if it’s not decorated according to their personality.
 Instead, choose items and colors that speak to you.
 You want it to exude serenity, joy, and positive vibes.
 To heighten the mood, pay attention to the light as it can provide soothing effects.
 The moment you walk into your home, it should give you a sense of euphoria.

 Your home is the castle you should protect.
 You don’t want neighbors to easily peek into your fortress, right?
 If you’re looking for apartments, you may want to select the top floor, so you don’t hear the people above.
 This could mean abundant staircases, so make sure to understand what you can tolerate.

 If you have roommates, make sure your room securely locks.
 The last thing you want to happen is to feel unsafe in your own space.
 If possible, create a reading nook, so you have a corner of peace!

 Related: When and What Should You Be Cleaning?